andrewboldi/Pathfinder/README.md

 ### 3 Major Steps

-**1. Create an algorithm for ranking/enumerating scenic locations (museums, forests, state parks etc)** **2.
-Create an algorithm for ranking the scenicness feature in our desired locations.**
+1. **Create an algorithm for ranking/enumerating scenic locations (museums, forests, state parks etc)**
+2. **Create an algorithm for ranking the scenicness feature in our desired locations.**
 	1. Identify the presence of trees, lakes, etc.
 		- Can be done with a model trained on ImageNet with Google Street View images, like Autobahn does in Runge et al.
 		- We would need to identify trees, plants, bodies of water, gardens, fields, mountains, etc.